leegee/shop/README.md

 New features:

-* Added webpack
+* Adds webpack, retains Polymer CLI
 * Splits larger templates into their own files
+* Adds Translation via i18next
-* Added currency object with conversion via free API prior to PayPal (that will do the actual conversion).
+* Adds currency conversion via free API, prior to PayPal (which  will do the actual conversion).
-* Switched to anchor-based routes for easier dev
+* Anchor-based routes
 * Data source switched to Google Sheets
-* Translation via i18next
+* Added Configuration object

+## To Do

+Outstanding features:

+* PayPal checkout (in progress: 50%)

 ## Environment